mkdocs/mkdocs/docs/dev-guide/translations.md

 ## Localization tooling prerequisites

 Theme localization makes use of the [babel][babel] project for generation and compilation of localization files.
-Custom commands are available from the MkDocs' `setup.py` script as described below to assist with the process of updating and contributing translations.
-You will need to be working from the git working tree on your local machine to make use of the helper scripts.
+You will need to be working from the git working tree on your local machine to make use of the translation commands.

 See the [Contributing Guide] for direction on how to [Install for Development] and [Submit a Pull Request].
 The instructions in this document assume that you